Workplace pension: employee opt out

 The following declaration must be included before the employee’s signature:

 - ‘I wish to opt out of the pension scheme’

 - ‘I understand that if I opt out, I will lose the right to pension contributions from my employer’

 - ‘I understand that if I opt out, I may have a lower income when I retire’

 What to do once you’ve received an opt-out notice

 As an employer, you’re required to keep either the original or a copy of the opt-out notice for four years, either electronically or on paper.
+If you use the Aviva Company Pension, we’ll keep the opt-out notice for you if we receive it.
 Scheme administrators also need to keep the following information.

 For four years: